 Many jungle lodges are located on or near the remote Osa Peninsula – the southwesternmost point of Costa Rica which also happens to contain one of the largest remaining tracts of tropical rainforest in Central America.
 This important region is home to literally hundreds of species, many endangered and is the perfect place for explorations into untouched jungles and rainforest.
 The Diquis Delta near Drake Bay, the Sierpe River Mouth of the Sierpe-Terraba Mangrove Reserve, and the G0lfo Dulce are mangrove highlights of the region.
 Boat transportation down-estuary waterways to the lodges of Drake Bay on the Osa Peninsula introduce guests to the huge variety of ecosystems that can be found, and it’s an extra chance for wildlife watching.
 Bird-lovers, in particular, should check out the Osa Peninsula.
 It’s one of the most popular destinations in Costa Rica for bird-watching and is one of the richest and most diverse tropical zones in the world.

 Tortuguero National Park

-Tortugero National Park is a jungle highlight.
-While primarily known for the sea turtles that come ashore to lay their eggs, Tortuguero’s intricate maze of mangrove waterways creates a completely unique cacophony of jungle undergrowth!
+Known as the Amazon of Costa Rica, Tortuguero National Park is a jungle highlight.
+While primarily known for the sea turtles that come ashore to lay their eggs between March and mid-October, Tortuguero’s intricate maze of mangrove waterways creates a completely unique cacophony of jungle undergrowth!
+A professional naturalist guide will point out the exotic flora and fauna of the area from the comfort of a boat with a quiet motor.
+Howler monkeys, anteaters, sloths, jaguars, and over 350 bird species call this region of Costa Rica home.
 These maze-like waterways are the perfect paths for kayak and boat adventures.